Fully Hosted Small Group Tour

 DAY 20: ASHGABAT

-Nearby, we visit the site of the historic Geok Depe fortress, where a dramatic 19th-century battle for Russian control took place.
-A grand mosque built in 1996 now stands in tribute to the fallen defenders.
-We continue to Kipchak to see Turkmenistan’s largest mosque and the mausoleum of the country’s first president.
+After breakfast, we head to the Arkadash Stud Farm near Geok Depe to meet the legendary Akhal-Tekke horses, famed for their speed, elegance, and beauty.
+Nearby lies the historic Geok Depe fortress, site of a fierce 19th-century battle for Russian control, now honoured by a grand mosque built in 1996.
+We then continue to Kipchak to see Turkmenistan’s largest mosque and the mausoleum of its first president.

 DAY 21: ASHGABAT